 “On an everyday basis, containers can be used for anything from dry storage to chemical storage and pop up retail solutions.
 But even though they are an incredibly solid structure they are very adaptable and able to be used in highly creative ways.”

-The Accelerate exhibition will run for two years, with MOTAT changing out the vehicles regularly to offer visitors a refreshed experience each time they visit.
+The Accelerate exhibition runs until mid-2020 with MOTAT changing out the vehicles regularly to offer visitors a refreshed experience each time they visit.